PROCEDURES / INFORMATION FOR PLANNING (Based on University Policies)

 KU Recreation Services

-Events are not allowed on and/or around any University Memorial (Vietnam, Korean, or the Campanile plaza and the future addition of the WWI Eagle) except for:
+Events are not allowed on and/or around any University Memorial (Vietnam, Korean, WWII Campanile plaza or the WWI Eagle except for:

 - Commissioning ceremonies;